-The results where candidate bigeye and yellowfin TRPs are achieved by changing purse seine effort and longline catch by an equal proportion relative to 2019-2021 levels are presented in Table 2 to Table 4 (see also Figure 1 and Figure 2).
+The results where candidate bigeye and yellowfin TRPs are achieved by changing purse seine effort and longline catch by an equal proportion relative to 2019-2021 levels are presented in Table 2, Table 4 and Table 6 (see also Figure 1 and Figure 2), while consequences for vulnerable biomass in the tropical and southern longline fisheries are presented in Table 3, Table 5 and Table 7.

-Where recent recruitment patterns are assumed for bigeye tuna, candidate TRPs related to both 2012-2015 depletion levels and risk levels could be achieved with increases in purse seine effort and longline catch.
+Where recent recruitment patterns are assumed for bigeye tuna, candidate TRPs related to both 2012-2015 depletion levels and risk levels could be achieved with increases in purse seine effort and longline catch (Table 2).
 This includes the depletion level equivalent to 2012-2015 average levels adjusted for the complete removal of the FAD closure.
 2000-2004 average depletion levels are achieved with the continuation of 2019-2021 conditions; note that this does not therefore incorporate the impact of the shortened FAD closure under CMM 2023-01 and would require a corresponding reduction in purse seine effort to do so.
 Risks of falling below the LRP are 5% or less, except when specific risk levels are specified as part of the candidate target.
 Achieving the 2012-2015 average depletion level for bigeye under recent recruitment levels would lead to skipjack depletion being around the adopted TRP of 50%SB{F=0}; the impact of the CMM 2023-01 FAD closure duration on the multiplier for bigeye is removed from the equivalent projections for skipjack.
 However, this candidate bigeye TRP does not achieve the goal of 2012-2015 average depletion levels for yellowfin, nor that for South Pacific albacore under the baseline assumptions made here.

-When less productive longer term recruitment patterns are assumed for bigeye tuna, candidate TRPs related to 2012-2015 depletion levels and risk levels could again be achieved with increases in purse seine effort and longline catch, although those increases in fishing level are lower than where recent recruitments are assumed.
+When less productive longer term recruitment patterns are assumed for bigeye tuna, candidate TRPs related to 2012-2015 depletion levels and risk levels could again be achieved with increases in purse seine effort and longline catch, although those increases in fishing level are lower than where recent recruitments are assumed (Table 4).
 However, achieving the average depletion level estimated over 2000-2004 would require a 10% reduction in both purse seine effort and longline catch.
-Risk levels relative to the LRP are also greater than where recent recruitment levels are assumed.
+Corresponding risk levels relative to the LRP are also greater than where recent recruitment levels are assumed.
 In general, since lower increases in purse seine effort are required to achieve candidate levels - taking into account the multiplier resulting from the shorter FAD closure period relative to that over 2019-2021 - corresponding skipjack depletion levels are generally above the skipjack TRP level.
 However, only under the bigeye TRP of 2000-2004 average depletion levels, which requires reduced fishing levels, is the 2012-2015 target for yellowfin as well as the recalibrated TRP for South Pacific albacore also achieved.

-For yellowfin, purse seine effort (days) and longline catch can both be increased only when considering the 2012-2015 average -10% and the two LRP risk level candidate TRPs.
-To achieve all other candidate TRPs, reductions in effort and catch are required.
-For example, if 2012-2015 average levels are desired, a 10% reduction in effort and catch are needed.
-Both skipjack, bigeye and South Pacific albacore are at or above their current TRP or CMM 2023-01 objective where options other than the LRP risk levels are considered.
+For yellowfin, purse seine effort and longline catch can only be increased when considering the 2012-2015 average -10% and the two LRP risk level candidate TRPs (Table 6).
+To achieve all other candidate TRPs, reductions in effort and catch from 2019-2021 average levels are required.
+For example, if 2012-2015 average depletion levels are desired, a 10% reduction in effort and catch is needed.
+Both skipjack, bigeye and South Pacific albacore are above the current TRP or CMM 2023-01 objective where options other than the LRP risk levels are considered.